graphql/graphql-spec/spec/Section 3 -- Type System.md

 definition language to provide a _scalar specification URL_ for specifying the behavior of [custom scalar types](#sec-Scalars.Custom-Scalars).
 The URL should point to a human-readable specification of the data format, serialization, and coercion rules.
-See more on the GraphQL scalars [implementation guide](https://scalars.graphql.org/implementation-guide) and see [custom scalar specification templates](https://scalars.graphql.org/) at [scalars.graphql.org](https://scalars.graphql.org/).
-This directive must not appear on built-in scalar types.
+It must not appear on built-in scalar types.

-You can host your custom scalar specification on the GraphQL Foundation owned domain [scalars.graphql.org](https://scalars.graphql.org/), see how to add your specification on the [contribution guide](https://scalars.graphql.org/readme-contribution-guide).
+Note: Details on implementing a GraphQL scalar specification can be found in the [scalars.graphql.org implementation guide](https://scalars.graphql.org/implementation-guide).

 In this example, a custom scalar type for `UUID` is defined with a URL pointing to the relevant IETF specification.